Suraj2093/Azure-Experience-Centre/README.md

 <br> c.
 [Resource Group - Two](#resource-group-two) : Choose this plan if you need two resource group for the workshop to deploy.
 <br> d.
 [Resource Group - Three](#resource-group-three) : Choose this plan if you need three resource group for the workshop to deploy.
 <br> e.
 [Resource Group - Four](#resource-group-four) : Choose this plan if you need four resource group for the workshop to deploy.
 <br> f.
 [Resource Group - Five](#resource-group-five) : Choose this plan if you need five resource group for the workshop to deploy.

-* Instructor Custom RBAC URL(optional) : Create custom RBAC policies for the instructor in the workshop and upload in storage.
-Provide the link to policy here.
-* Custom ARM policy URL(optional) : Create a custom policy for the attendees, so that we can restrict the resources that they deploy in Azure.

 -Click on **Submit** once required options above are filled.